ariatemplates/usermanual/src/latest/widgets/aria_widgets_lib/template.md

 Title: Template

-{{ReadyForReview}}
-Template widget allows application developer to include external template file in a template.This allows flexibility to separate common code and add as a sub template where ever needed.
+Template widget allows application developer to include external template file in a template.
+This allows for gathering of common code into a sub template.

 The simple way to add Template widget to your application is as follows